iogf/crocs/README.md

 Num('4'), [LP('('), [Num('5'), [LP('('), [Num('6')], RP(')')], Num('7')], RP(')')]], RP(')')]
 ~~~

 The class Group in the context plays the role to accumulate tokens whose type is Num.
+It accepts two arguments
+min and max that determin the number of repetitions that corresponds to a valid pattern.

-The r_paren rule makes usage of such
+The r_paren rule makes usage of the group pattern to build the basic pattern of tuples.
-an operator to build the basic pattern of tuples.
-That basically means that a sequence of Num tokens will have type Num
+That basically means that a sequence of Num tokens will have type Num and if it is between
-and if it is between a left paren and a right paren then it also becomes an object whose type is Num.
+a left paren and a right paren then it also becomes an object whose type is Num.

+Other operators can be implemented to speed and also improve expressivity.
-Thus we have a minimalist but yet powerful recursive rule.
+Thus we have a minimalist but yet powerful mechanism to express recursive rule.

 The idea behind Crocs arouse when i was working to abstract a set of existing tools to improve